bcbio/bcbio-nextgen/docs/contents/configuration.rst

   in the tumor sample of a tumor/normal pair.
 It is percentage, not ratio, it is divided /100.0 when calling vardict!

+- ``use_lowfreq_filter: false``.
+When set, forces vardict to report variants with low allelec frequency, useful to call variants in panels with high coverage (>1000x).
+The default (option is not set to false in the config) is to use low frequency filter, i.e. variants could be underreported (variant VAF is above min_allele_fraction but rejected by the filter).

 .. _config-variant-annotation:

 Variant annotation